 My name is Alexia and I created Roots and Wings Parenting in 2013 when I professionally trained to be a baby massage instructor.
 The name of this site is inspired by a poem I have always loved.
 The moral; “Give them roots to cling to and wings to fly”, is how I would like to raise my children.

 I now run my own business offering face to face baby massage.
 I am excited to bring you the Massage, Language and Connection Programme I have created, offering baby massage as an online video course; designed to help parent and baby to connect, learn and communicate with one another through massage and rhymes.

-I have 2 little ones.
-My children are 19 months apart and make me laugh and pull my hair out on a daily basis, but I wouldn’t have it any other way.
+I have 3 under 5.
+My first 2 children are 19 months apart, and my baby arrived 3 years later.
+My children make me laugh and pull my hair out on a daily basis, but I wouldn’t have it any other way.
 They keep me on my toes and I can honestly say having them was the best thing I have ever done – Despite the huge increase in grey hairs and permanent bags under my eyes.
 They are inspiration behind my business and give me all my material for my blog posts.